softwarewolves/softwarewolves.github.io/practical.md

 Practical information
 ---
 The session is typically done in pairs, although individuals and larger teams can also participate.
-The session is well suited for 3 till 5 teams.
+The session is well suited for 3 to 5 teams.

 Day program
 ---